 The patent position of pharmaceutical, biotechnology and medical device companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
 As a result, the issuance, scope, validity, enforceability and commercial value of our and our licensors' patent rights are highly uncertain.
 Our and our licensors' pending and future patent applications may not result in patents being issued which protect our technology or products or which effectively prevent others from commercializing competitive technologies and products.
 In addition, the laws of foreign countries may not protect our rights to the same extent as the laws of the U.S. Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the U.S. and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
 Therefore, we cannot know with certainty whether we or our licensors were the first to make the inventions claimed in our owned or licensed patents or pending patent applications, or that we or our licensors were the first to file for patent protection of such inventions.
 As a result, the issuance, scope, validity, enforceability and commercial value of our owned or licensed patent rights are highly uncertain.
-Our pending and future patent applications may not result in patents being issued which protect our technology or products, in whole or in part, or which effectively prevent others from commercializing competitive technologies and products.
-In particular, during prosecution of any patent application, the issuance of any patents based on the application may depend upon our ability to generate additional preclinical or clinical data that support the patentability of our proposed claims.
-We may not be able to generate sufficient additional data on a timely basis, or at all.
-Moreover, changes in either the patent laws or interpretation of the patent laws in the U.S. and
+Our pending and future patent applications may not result in patents being issued which protect our technology or products or which effectively prevent others from commercial value of our owned or licensed patent rights are highly uncertain.
+Our pending and future patent applications may not result in patent applications may not result in patents being issued which protect our technology or products, in whole or in part, or which effectively prevent others from commercializing competitive technologies and products.
+In patents being issued which protect our technology or products, in whole or in part, or which effectively prevent others from commercializing competitiv